beneath-hq/beneath/docs/contributing/01-project-structure.md

 - `engine`: code for interfacing with the underlying data infrastructure, e.g., Pubsub, BigTable, BigQuery, etc.
 - `gateway`: code related to the gateway server (excluding data infrastructure code -- that's in `engine`)
 - `internal`: utility libraries that are not directly related to any specific service (e.g., HTTP middleware)
-- `pipeline`: code related to the background data processing pipeline
 - `pkg`: stand-alone utility libraries that are not directly related to any specific service (e.g., the stream schema parser)
 - `scripts`: contains helper scripts for code generation, etc.
 - `web`: contains the frontend (data terminal) code